kcwilliams3/TwilightImperiumOnline/Assets/Photon Unity Networking/readme.txt

 PUN+ and Networking Guide Subscriptions
-	Follow these steps when you bought PUN+ or the "Networking Guide" package with a Photon Cloud Subscription:
+    Follow these steps when you bought an asset that includes an upgrade for a Photon Cloud subscription:

-	•	Register a Photon Cloud Account: https://cloud.exitgames.com/Account/SignUp
+        • Use an existing Photon Cloud Account or register here: https://cloud.exitgames.com/Account/SignUp
-	•	Get your AppID from the Dashboard
-	•	Send a Mail to: developer@exitgames.com
-		With:
-		o	Your Name and Company (if applicable) o	Invoice/Purchase ID from the Asset Store o	Photon Cloud AppID
+        • Sign in and open the Dashboard.
+        • Select the Subscription you want to upgrade and click the button "Apply Unity Purchase".
+        • Enter your Unity Invoice Number and click "Redeem".

 Important Files

 	Documentation
-		PhotonNetwork-Documentation.pdf
+		PhotonNetwork-Documentation.chm (a pdf is also included)
 		changelog.txt

 	Extensions & Source